Lake Malawi © Paul venter

 Malawi is also blessed with numerous game reserves and national parks that are uncrowded, filled with animals and a renowned variety of birdlife, and offer a unique wilderness experience.
-The northern Nyika Plateau, at around 7,500 feet (2,300m), is one of the world's highest game reserves and is a remote area located in the most unspoilt and least visited part of the country.
+The northern Nyika Plateau, at around 7,500 feet (2,300m), is one of the world's highest game reserves and is a remote area located in the most unspoiled and least visited part of the country.

 Malawi has remained largely peaceful for over a century, unaffected by the war and internal strife that has torn many other southern African countries apart.
 Although poor and densely populated, the country offers visitors a wealth of scenic highlights, culture, and activities.

 Become our Malawi Travel Expert